gustavoerivero/Flymagine-frontend/README.md

 ### Installation 🔧

 To begin, we proceed to download the repository.
-To do this, we open the console, go to the folder where we want to save the project and run the following command:_.
+To do this, we open the console, go to the folder where we want to save the project and run the following command:

 ```
 git clone https://github.com/gustavoerivero/Flymagine-frontend.git